 Insecure software is one of the biggest challenges in today’s business world.
 The rise of social networking sites and web applications has made it all the more important for business owners to secure their software, applications, and data.
 The Open Web Application Security Project plays an essential role in helping businesses secure their networks.
 The OWASP testing guide teaches software engineers to test web applications to identify security issues by describing a general testing framework and techniques required to implement that framework.
+The guide we have here is designed to help you understand how to approach using that guide.

 Use the Right OWASP App